This is a collection of the specific pieces of language to have arisen across the Micro.blog community, with as much context provided as possible.

 - Timeline-based social platform for reading, sharing, and creating blogs posts via feed-based technology.
 “A social network for independent microblogs.”

 - Example: “One of my favourite features of Micro.blog is how lightweight it is.
-Just a couple of easy steps and my expert opinion on sloths are out there for the world to see.”
+Just a couple of easy steps in and my expert opinion on sloths are out there for the world to see.”

 - See also: Microblog, Microdotblog